hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 > I can't be the only scientist that struggles to keep up with scientific papers.
 There are so many interesting articles published _every day_, I get into a decision paralysis of sorts, and I end up reading much less than I should.
 Hey, it's my rationalization; don't you dare popping my bubble!
 Wouldn't it be cool to have a pipeline that checks all my favorite journals daily, screens out all the papers I won't be interested in, and gives me the papers that I should read?

 In this post, I will describe my journey creating an agentic workflow to parse and prioritize scientific articles.
+The name of our agent?
+Vör 🧙‍♀️.

 # From Jupyter notebooks to agentic workflows